DeloitteDigitalUK/kubernetes-training/examples/charts/README.md

 Example Helm charts.

-- _my-awesome-app_ - simple chart containing a Deployment and a Service
+- _my-app_ - chart containing a Deployment and a Service